Creating healthy sleep habits through pandemic-related changes

-Many of us are adjusting to this unprecedented time, but your body is designed to produce the sleep you need.
-Most sleep problems get better over time1, especially if you stick to the tips above.
+Many of us are still adjusting to our new normal, but your body is designed to produce the sleep you need.
+Most sleep problems get better over time, especially if you stick to the tips above.
 So, give it a try and happy snoozing!

 You can also check our coronavirus (COVID-19) page regularly, for important information and more articles.